louiswillems/IBM_Capston_Project/README.md

 Once the data is in a structured format, we will use the Foursquare API in order to cluster the neighborhoods in Montraél with K-Mean algorithm.

-Next, we are going to start utilizing the Google Maps Place API to get venues for all neighborhoods in Montréal.
+Next, we are going to start utilizing the Google Maps Place API to get venues for all neighborhoods in Montréal and we will also cluster with K-means.

 Finally, we will map, compare and analyse clusters Neighborhoods in Montréal with both informations and conclude.